 Science: AQA Entry Level Single Science & AQA Single Science Chemistry GCSE

 Students in the class have a range of learning needs.
-These include needs relating to communication, social interaction, self-regulation and anxiety.
-Many of the class have a diagnosis of ASD.
-The students in group 2 have lovely mix of personalities and a variety of interests which include tv shows, art, Marvel, buses, dogs, the army, building and fixing.
+These include needs relating to communication, social interaction, self-regulation, and anxiety.
+Many of the class have a diagnosis of autism.
+The students in Atlantis have a lovely mix of personalities and a variety of interests which include TV shows, art, make-up, legos, dogs, the army, gaming, music, building and fixing, and Warhammer.
 The students are engaging and fun.
 They like to share their experiences and knowledge with each other and do so with the confidence they will be shown interest and respect.

-There are 3 members of staff in Group 2.
-They are Susan Porter (teacher), Lisa Norris (Teaching Assistant) and Katie Sewell (Teaching Assistant).
+There are 2 members of staff in Atlantis.
+They are Andrew Craze (Teacher) and Lisa Norris (Teaching Assistant).

 The students access the curriculum in various areas of the Academy.
-The timetabled lessons include Maths, English, Science, Computing, E-safety, Art, Music, P.E. and PSE.
-In addition, they also access a Preparing for Adulthood curriculum which develops skills, knowledge and understanding within Employment, Community, Independence and Health.
-In Employment lessons students are either working on landscaping, catering or on hair and beauty.
-Most of these take place on site but for the hair and beauty course students visit a local college.
+The timetabled lessons include Maths, English, Science, Computing, E-safety, Art, Music, and P.E.
+In addition, they also access a Preparing for Adulthood curriculum which develops skills, knowledge, and understanding within Employment, Community, Independence, and Health.
+In Employment lessons, students are either working on landscaping, catering, supporting the community, or the Duke of Edinburgh Award.

 Our reward system is based on developing character strengths and encourages intrinsic motivation.

 The first half hour of every day is tutor time.
-As students arrive in class they hand in their planners and ensure staff are aware of how they are feeling using Zones of Regulation.
-During the rest of the session there are activities which either support students’ reading, writing, numeracy, social skills or knowledge of the world around them.
+As students arrive they check in using Zones of Regulation so staff know how they are feeling and can identify if students need to talk.
+During the rest of the session, there are activities that support students’ reading, SRE, humanities subjects, numeracy, social skills, or knowledge of the world around them.
 These activities help students work towards the targets set at their last EHCP review meeting.
-On Friday mornings Group 2 participate in an assembly.
+On Monday mornings Atlantis participates in an assembly.

-We work closely with a range of other professionals, including an Occupational Therapist, a Speech and Language Therapist and a physiotherapist who visit Foxwood.
-Communication between home and the Academy is encouraged: students’ planners are checked each morning for parental messages and, at times, a note is written in by staff to inform parents of any important or interesting issues.
+We work closely with a range of other professionals, including an Occupational Therapist, a Speech and Language Therapist, CAMHS therapists, and a physiotherapist who visit Foxwood.
+Communication between home and the Academy is encouraged: students’ planners are checked each morning for parental messages and, at times, a note is written by staff to inform parents of any important or interesting issues.
 Staff are always available for parents to talk to about any concerns relating to their child.